 The initial target for the Adjustable Block program is for participating systems to be delivering 1,000,000 RECs annually by the end of the 2020-2021 delivery year (i.e., May 31, 2021).
 Applying a standard capacity factor, this delivery requirement requires approximately 666 MW of new photovoltaic generation.
 To achieve that goal, the Program's block structure was originally designed such that entirely filling three blocks per project category (see below for a description of the three categories) with new photovoltaic projects should result in meeting the program goal of 1 million RECs per year by the end of 2020-2021.
 The Commission's April 3, 2018 Order approving the Initial Long-Term Renewable Resources Procurement Plan required the Agency to initially withhold 25% of program capacity (taken entirely from Block 3) for discretionary allocation; consequently, a fourth block from one or multiple program categories was required to meet this goal.
-The Agency announced its allocation of that 25% discretionary capacity on April 3, 20191 and it is listed in the table below.
+The Agency announced its allocation of that 25% discretionary capacity on April 3, 2019 and it is listed in the table below.

-1 The Agency's discretionary capacity allocation decision can be found here: https://illinoisabp.com/wp-content/uploads/2019/04/Discretionary-Capacity-Rationale-4.3.19.pdf.
+&lt;sup>1 The Agency's discretionary capacity allocation decision can be found here: https://illinoisabp.com/wp-content/uploads/2019/04/Discretionary-Capacity-Rationale-4.3.19.pdf.

-Block Group Block Category Block 1 Block 2 Block 3 2 Block 4 Group A Small DG 22 22 5.5 - (Ameren Illinois, MidAmerican, Mt.
-Large DG 22 22 5.5 91.5 Carmel, Rural Electric Cooperatives and 22 22 22 5.5 22 5.5 12 Municipal Utilities located in MISO) Community Solar 22 12 Group B Small DG 52 52 13 - (ComEd, and Rural Electric Large DG 52 52 13 33 Cooperatives and Municipal Utilities 52 52 13 30 located in PJM) Community Solar 52 52 15 50 Total 222 222 55.5 166.5
+Block Group Block Category Block 1 Block 2 Block 3 Block 4 Group A Small DG 22 22 5.5 - (Ameren Illinois, MidAmerican, Mt.
+Large DG 22 22 5.5 91.5 Carmel, Rural Electric Cooperatives and Rural Electric Cooperatives and 22 5.5 12 Municipal Utilities located in MISO) Community Solar 22 22 5.5 12 Group B Small DG 52 52 13 - (ComEd, and Rural Electric Large DG 52 52 13 33 Cooperatives and Municipal Utilities 52 52 10 20 located in PJM) Community Solar 52 52 13 30 Total 222 222 55.5 166.5

-(ShadedAll Blocks haveare closed as of November 18, 2020)the publication of this edition of the Guidebook (February 26, 2021), as indicated by the shaded cells.)
+(All Blocks are closed as of the publication of this edition of the Guidebook (February 26, 2021), as indicated by the shaded cells.)